top of page

 • Substance requirements

 These frameworks ensure that tax planning is linked to real commercial purpose, not just aggressive minimization.
+Ignoring these laws can lead to:

 • Treaty benefits being denied